nicolocarpignoli/jgatttool/README.md

 ## Overview

 This library provides Java API for reading and writing values exposed by a Bluetooth Low Energy device such as sensors, wearable, etc. BLE bases his data model on Generic  Attribute Profile (GATT).
+With jgatttool you can realize your own BLE central device in Java.

 jgatttool is a wrapper of `gatttool` command-line utility and it uses BlueZ (requires Linux).